A Kneaded Touch

 What should I expect from my first massage?
 How do I prepare for a massage and what do I do afterward?

 To prepare yourself for your massage, taking a nice warm shower or a short soak in the hot tub is a great way to start to unwind and prepare yourself for the massage.
-Don't worry about your body type or appearance, massage therapists have seen hundreds of bodies of all types, we are here to work on YOUR body, and to do what we can to make this a positive experience for YOU.
+Don't worry about your body type or appearance, massage therapists have seen hundreds of bodies of all types, we are here to work on your body, and to do what we can to make this a positive experience for you.

-A glass or two of wine is fine, but any more can seriously affect your body’s ability to cope with the toxins that will be released with your massage.
-Most importantly, just relax, and look forward to this time for your health and mind.
+A glass or two of wine is fine, but any more can seriously affect your body’s ability to cope with the toxins that will be

 The therapist will then give you instructions on how they want you on the table (face up/down etc.).
 They should be out of the room while you are changing.
 The massage room should be clean, private and quiet.
 Some therapists use music, candles, aromatherapy or soothing sounds to assist your relaxation and enhance your message.
 If you don't want any of those things you are free to ask the therapist to stop using them.
 Also, each therapist likes to use a special oil or lotion.
 If you have something you like to use on your skin, bring it and they will be happy to use it.

 If you are getting a massage for relaxation, there should be little or no talking.
 For deep tissue work the therapist will be checking in with you to make sure you are tolerating the work and to remind you to breathe and relax.
 Sometimes light conversation is used to distract clients during the deep work.